RCruento/Projet_Stage/bootstrap/docs/4.0/components/dropdowns.md

 ## Usage

 Via data attributes or JavaScript, the dropdown plugin toggles hidden content (dropdown menus) by toggling the `.show` class on the parent list item.
-The `data-toggle="dropdown"` attribute is relied on for closing dropdown menus at an application level, so it's a good idea to always use it.
+The `` attribute is relied on for closing dropdown menus at an application level, so it's a good idea to always use it.

 {% callout info %}
 On touch-enabled devices, opening a dropdown adds empty (`$.noop`) `mouseover` handlers to the immediate children of the `<body>` element.
 This admittedly ugly hack is necessary to work around a [quirk in iOS' event delegation](https://www.quirksmode.org/blog/archives/2014/02/mouse_event_bub.html), which would otherwise prevent a tap anywhere outside of the dropdown from triggering the code that closes the dropdown.
 Once the dropdown is closed, these additional empty `mouseover` handlers are removed.